Allergies to Trees or Grasses can Result in Reactions to Food

 What is a Food Allergy?

-An allergy is an immune-system mediated reaction which results in the body producing specific allergen IgE antibodies to the substance they are allergic to (the allergen).
-When people are exposed to the substance they are allergic to, the specific IgE antibody binds with their mast cells (a type of white blood cell that is part of the immune system) which result in the release histamine which causes the symptoms of an allergic reaction, which most often are sneezing, itching, difficulty breathing, or other symptoms.
-A true allergy is always involve IgE antibodies therefore food sensitivity tests based on IgG antibodies commonly performed by naturopaths do not diagnose food allergy.
+An allergy is an immune-system mediated reaction that results in the body producing specific allergen IgE antibodies to the substance to which they are allergic (the allergen).
+When people are exposed to the allergen, the specific IgE antibody binds with their mast cells, which results in the release of histamine, causing the symptoms of an allergic reaction.
+A true allergy always involves IgE antibodies; therefore, food sensitivity tests based on IgG antibodies do not diagnose food allergy.

-Most food allergies in adults who never had food allergies as children are the result of cross-reactions between food and inhaled allergens such as pollen[1] that they are allergic to.
-This is this known as Oral Allergy Syndrome (OAS).
+Most food allergies in adults who never had food allergies as children are the result of cross-reactions between food and inhaled allergens such as pollen [1].
+This is known as Oral Allergy Syndrome (OAS).

-If the person has no food or pollen allergies, doesn’t have celiac disease, and their doctor has ruled out inflammatory conditions such as Crohn’s or colitis, then very often they are diagnosed with Irritable Bowel Syndrome (IBS).
-Since symptoms of IBS can be significantly minimized with changes in diet, I provide them with this type of teaching.
+If the person does not test positive for either IgE-mediated allergies or celiac disease, and their doctor has already ruled out other conditions such as inflammatory bowel conditions (Crohn’s or colitis), they are frequently diagnosed with Irritable Bowel Syndrome (IBS), which can be addressed with dietary support.

 Final Thoughts…